"It was easy and simple to complete and the response was quick"Shaun Walker - Confused.com customer

 Hire purchase or HP is an arrangement where you hire the car from a finance company until you’ve fully paid for it.
 The finance company own the vehicle until the final payment is made, after which time it’s yours to keep.
 Hire purchase tends to require a deposit usually 10% of the car’s value.
 The higher the deposit, the lower the monthly payments.

 A personal loan sometimes called an unsecured loan, allows you to borrow a lump sum over a fixed term.
 This loan isn’t secured against anything.
 That means if you use a personal loan to pay for your car, you’ll own it outright from the day the money is transferred to the dealer.
 As such, you can sell the vehicle at any time, without needing to settle up with the finance company first.
+If you think this type of loan would be a better option for you then you may want to visit our page to compare loans.

 Unlike many sites, once you’ve entered your details we’ll be able to show you the exact APR that you’ll be offered for your loan or hire purchase deal - what you see is what you get.